-Central Penn's Minor in Information Technology: Networking prepares students to collaborate with management and lead project teams in developing applications to solve business problems.
-In addition to hand-on technical skills, students will understand the standards and principles of programming and be able to apply them to new and challenging situations.
+Central Penn's Minor in Information Technology: Networking prepares students to collaborate with management and lead project teams in the design, installation, maintenance, and security of complex networks.

 - Demonstrate the ability to illustrate user needs and apply and IT-based solution in order to solve a technical problem and enhance the user environment. - Evaluate a computer-based system, process, component, or program to meet needs of individuals, organizations, and society.